nuclear-bean/prime-spiral/README.md

 - **E07_DiagonalConnectionsWithinRadius** - density representation that only considers diagonal neighbours within a specified radius.
 Prime bias is supported.
 - **E08_HighlightTwinPrimes** - Similar to E01 but twin primes are highlighted in red.

+#### todo notes
+- matrix compression (ability to store huge matrices in a small file)
+- matrix caching - to speed up the generation process - pre-generated matrix to be read from file